maleckicoa/Disaster-Response-Project/README.md

 The goal is to be able to quickly respond to a large amount of messages and provide adequate help.

 ## Files
-Attached are two .csv files which contain the messages which are labeled into 36 different categries.
-Also
+1- Attached are two .csv files which contain the messages which are labeled into 36 different categries.

+2- There is also the "Code and Files.zip" file which contains the following files and folders:

+    folder "data"   - contains the "process_data.py" script which cleans the data folder "models" - holds the "train_classifier.py" script which transform the text data and applies a classification model. folder "app"    - holds the "run.py" script which prepares data for the visualisation and the app, and also the go.html and master.html files whichprovide the visualisation and the app file "classifier.pkl"  -
+    file "Disaster response.db"

 ## Results